ihavethatonvinyl/blog/content/essays/the-trials-and-tribulations-of-finding-a-perfect-turntable.md

 ---
-title: THe Trials and Tribulations of Finding A Perfect Turntable
+title: The Trials and Tribulations of Finding A Perfect Turntable
 date: 2025-03-11T05:14:00.000Z
 summary: '" Assuming a more advanced hi-fi setup was too expensive and complicated, I gave up playing records for a while.
 Things would change though